wongdigital/rogerwong-site/_content/posts/a-jaguar-meow.md

 _Jaguar's new brand film_

 Interestingly, [Brand New](https://www.underconsideration.com/brandnew), the preeminent brand design website, hasn’t weighed in yet.
-It has decided to wait until after December 2, when Jaguar will unveil the first “physical manifestation of its Exuberant Modernism creative philosophy, in a Design Vision Concept” at Miami Art Week.
+It has decided to wait until after December 2, when Jaguar will unveil the first “physical manifestation of its Exuberant Modernism creative philosophy, in a Design Vision Concept” at Miami Art Week. _(Update: Brand New has weighed in with a [review of the rebrand](https://www.underconsideration.com/brandnew/archives/new_logo_and_campaign_for_jaguar_done_in_house.php).
+My commentary on it is [below](#update-2).)_

 There have been some contrarian views, too, decrying the outrage by brand experts.
 In Print Magazine, [Saul Colt writes](https://www.printmag.com/industry-perspectives/you-are-all-wrong-about-the-jaguar-rebrand/):